backstagephp/fields/README.md

 ### Registering your own fields

-To register your own fields, you can add them to the `filament-fields.fields` config array.
+To register your own fields, you can add them to the `fields.fields` config array.

 ```php
 'custom_fields' => [